aodendaal/aspnetboilerplate-core-ng/README.md

 # ASP\.NET Boilerplate Tutorials
 This is a set of tutorials I've created for my junior team using [ASP\.NET Boilerplate](https://www.aspnetboilerplate.com).
-Specifically ASP\.NET Boilerplate using ASP\.NET Core running on \.NET Core with the Angular 2 SPA.
+Specifically ASP\.NET Boilerplate using ASP\.NET Core running on \.NET Core with the Angular 2 SPA (also known as ASP\.NET Boilerplate Core & Angular).

 ## Prerequisites Tools
 * Visual Studio 2017